DevCycleHQ/devcycle-docs/docs/sdk/server-side-sdks/python.md

         print("Exception when calling DVCClient->all_features: %s\n" % e)

 ```
+See [getFeatures](https://docs.devcycle.com/bucketing-api/#operation/getFeatures) on the Bucketing API for the feature response format.

 ### Get and Use Variable by Key
 To get values from your Variables, `all_variables()` is used to fetch variable values using the identifier `key` coupled with a default value.
 The default value can be of type string, boolean, number, or object.